redodo/ranger/README.md

 done over a simple iteration where stems are returned to the stock until the amount required by the design is met.

-Besides this a number of optimizations are implemented:
+Besides this a number of other optimizations are implemented:

-- On input of a stem, only designs with that stem are checked
+- On input of a stem, only designs with that stem are checked.
-- Total stems in stock is separately kept, and designs are skipped when the total stems in stock does not meet the design requirements
+- Total stems in stock is separately kept, and designs are skipped when the total stems in stock does not meet the design requirements.
+- The implicit minimum of a species in a design is increased from 1 where possible.
+For example, *AL5a5* requires at least 5 times *a*, and *BL5a1b5* requires at least 4 times *a*.
+- The maximum species in a design is decreased where possible.
+For example, *AL10a5* can not have more than 5 times *a*, and *BL5a1b5* can not have more than 4 times *a*.

 ## How to run it